85 Creative Promotional Product Ideas For Brands & Creative Agencies

 “It’s actually shocking how good the sound quality is, it took a long time of playing with different materials and designs to get the audio just right.”

-For a little more on the Grey player, check out the brief review on Modular 4.
+For a little more on the Grey player and how it kept customers in the groove, check out the brief review on Modular 4.

 Take this idea for a spin or use it as inspiration for making simplified interpretations of other familiar domestic products.